Minlor/LumiSync/README.md

 ## Key Features

 * Easy to use - Simple UI that allows you to easily control your lights.
-* Syncing - Sync your lights to your monitor (Windows, X11 or Linux) or music, potential custom sync in the future.
+* Syncing - Sync your lights to your monitor (Windows, X11 on Linux) or music, potential custom sync in the future.
 (WIP)
 * Compatability - Available for Windows.
 Linux and MacOS (WIP).
 * Open Source - Open source and free to use.